transdigiware/blockchain/vscode-extension.md

 After you connect to the {{site.data.keyword.blockchainfull_notm}} Platform from VS Code, you can see the list of channels joined by your organization peers under the gateway.
 Under each channel, you can see the list of smart contracts that are instantiated or committed on each channel and the transactions within each smart contract.
 You can submit transactions to your network by right-clicking a function and selecting **Submit Transaction** and passing the required arguments.
 You can also generate a test file for the smart contracts that are instantiated on your channels.

-### Install and instantiate or deploy a smart contract from VS Code
+### Deploy a smart contract from VS Code
 {: #develop-vscode-connecting-ibp-install-instantiate}

 You can also import the {{site.data.keyword.blockchainfull_notm}} Platform network into the **Fabric Environments** pane of the extension.
-You can then use the extension to install and instantiate or deploy smart contracts on your network.
+You can then use the extension to deploy smart contracts on your network.

 You can export nodes from your console and then import them from another console.
 You can use the same process to export nodes from your console and then import them into the **Fabric Environments** pane.
 The easiest way is to use the extension to automatically discover the console and import the nodes.